miiacoursera/CourseProject/Codebook.md

 # CODEBOOK

-The file tidy_dataset.csv contains 180 observation of 68 variables.
+The file tidy_dataset.txt contains 180 observation of 68 variables.
 It is formed from the data from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 * subject_id
     identifies the subject who performed the test